 - What facilities are planned for the central park?

-- Individual facilities are being considered during the park planning process.
-However, Civita’s Specific Plan, which was approved by the San Diego City Council on Oct.
-21, 2008, calls for a variety of settings and amenities, both active and passive.
-Sports and recreation facilities mentioned in the Specific Plan include volleyball and basketball courts, a fitness course, trails, and playgrounds.
-Pastoral areas include picnic areas with tables and barbecues, and sitting areas located at viewpoints.
-The west side of the central park is planned to feature a creek bed designed to provide water quality benefits to all of Civita.
+- Individual facilities considered during the park planning process called for a variety of settings and amenities, both active and passive.
+Sports and recreation facilities mentioned in the Specific Plan included basketball half-courts, a fitness course, trails, and playgrounds.
+Pastoral areas included picnic areas with tables and barbecues, and sitting areas located at viewpoints.
+The west side of the central park features a creek bed designed to provide water quality benefits to all of Civita.
 The east edge of the park is designed with a formal, tree-lined promenade.
-The central park is planned to have a Civic Center component with a planned Heritage Museum, amphitheater, and event space.
+The central park includes plans for a Civic Center component with a planned Heritage Museum, and event space.

 - Will there be a leash-free dog park?

-- Due to considerable public support for an enclosed area for dogs, a dog park is located at the top of Via Alta and has designated areas for large and small dogs.
+- Due to considerable public support for an enclosed area for dogs, the dog park is located at the top of Via Alta and has designated areas for large and small dogs.